Deepakkr3/Food-delivery-platform/README.md

 # Food Delivery Application

 This is a Spring Boot application for a food delivery service.
 It allows users to order food from various restaurants and have it delivered to their location.
-The application is built using Java, Spring Boot, and various other technologies.
+The application is built using Java, Spring Boot,mysql,aws,maven and various other technologies.

 ## Require  Tools or IDE